Cubified/xmt/README.md

 This project does not aim to be a replacement for any software which does the same things (and likely does them better), but rather a "swiss army knife" which centralizes a number of my once-disorganized X utilities into a single manageable, minimal, and fast binary.

 ### Credits

-While `xmt` has no external dependencies other than Xlib, this repository does include and use:

 - [stb_image.h](https://github.com/nothings/stb)
 - [httpserver.h](https://github.com/jeremycw/httpserver.h)